Published in Personal Injury on August 11, 2017

 As I write this post, I am sitting on an airplane next to an insurance adjuster.
 The adjuster is poring over what appear to be claim files.
 Admittedly I did not get a good look at his paperwork since I didn’t want to appear nosy by looking over his shoulder.
 However, out of the corner of my eye I did manage to notice one word on the cover sheet of several of the files—“DENY.”

 No word better captures the attitudes of today’s insurance companies.
 In spite of skyrocketing premiums, mandatory minimum insurance coverage, and short leashes on claims, insurers rubber stamp denials with alarming frequency.
 This includes claims by homeowners for damages due to fire, flood, and other natural disasters; claims on life insurance policies; and, for purposes of this post, claims for property damage and personal injury after an automobile accident.
+If you have been injured in an accident, speak to our Springfield car accident lawyers today for a free consultation.

 Tips For Dealing With Insurance Companies